-Capture details of the person's preferred daily routine and timing of the tasks, the components of each task that they do independently, and any areas in which they would like to build their capacity.
-The Disability Support Leader will: Ensure the person we support and, if relevant, their authorised decision maker, are provided with a copy of the plan to ensure that it reflects what was discussed at the meeting.
+• Capture details of the person's preferred daily routine and timing of the tasks, the components of each task that they do independently, and any areas in which they would like to build their capacity.
+Completing the Personal Care Plan The Disability Support Leader will: Ensure the person we support and, if relevant, their formal and informal decision maker, are provided with a copy of the plan to ensure that it reflects what was discussed at the meeting.
 Allow an opportunity for feedback from the person.
-Gain verbal consent from the person we support and/or their authorised decision maker for the Personal Care Plan to be implemented (refer to NDIS LWB 904 Evidencing Consent - Procedure) Completing the Personal Care Plan Ensure that all staff rostered to support the person have signed the Staff Declaration section of the Personal Care Plan.
-Once all relevant DSWs have signed the plan, it can be saved to CIRTS. met The Personal Care Plan must be saved in CIRTS via this pathway: CIRTS Profile > Support > Personal Care > Add New Personal Care Record > Other Personal Care > [Enter fields of New Personal Care Record then select Add New Attachment] > Personal Care Plan • Work with the person and their support network to ensure that this plan, and their other person-centred support plans, provide them with the best way to allow their choice and preferences.
-This may include designing and creating an alternate format of this plan or utilising specific communication supports to help them self-direct their supports and communicate their preferences.
+Gain verbal consent from the person we support and/or their formal and informal decision maker for the Personal Care Plan to be implemented (refer to NDIS LWB 904 Evidencing Consent - Procedure) Ensure that all staff rostered to support the person have signed the Staff Declaration section of the Personal Care Plan.
+Once all relevant DSWs have signed the plan, it can be saved to CIRTS.
+The Personal Care Plan must be saved in CIRTS via this pathway: CIRTS Profile > Support > Personal Care > Add New Personal Care Record > Other Personal Care > [Enter fields of New Personal Care Record then select Add New Attachment] > Personal Care Plan Work with the person and their support network to ensure that this plan, and their other person-centred support plans, provides them with the best way to allow their choice and preferences.
+This may include designing and creating an alternate format of this plan or utilising specific communicate their preferences.